josoga2/joseph_aux/README.md

-# joseph_aux
+# Auxilliary Functions
-## Collection of scripts created by joseph for his PhD projects
+### Collection of scripts created by Joseph for his PhD projects and general high throughput data analysis